fanglinchen/DejaWu/README.md

 ![Example](https://searchengineland.com/figz/wp-content/seloads/2018/09/Chrome_Omnibox-search.gif)

 ## How to run
-Before you get started, please check out [this tutorial on Webpack](https://www.youtube.com/watch?v=GU-2T7k9NfI)._
+Before you get started, please check out [this tutorial on Webpack](https://www.youtube.com/watch?v=GU-2T7k9NfI).
+Then go through the following:

 1. Check if your Node.js version is >= 6.
 2. Clone the repository.